gohryt/programming-languages-research/PARSERS.md

 The implementation twist that deserves a place in this document is **Ruby Slippers parsing** (covered in §4.5).

-**Trade-offs:** exact CFG semantics with unrestricted recursion, a programmable recovery/event model, and parse-forest-friendly output — at the cost of a smaller ecosystem, a less familiar mental model than recursive descent or LR, and ambiguity management that pushes complexity into later phases.
+Marpa offers exact CFG semantics with unrestricted recursion, a programmable recovery/event model, and parse-forest-friendly output — at the cost of a smaller ecosystem, a less familiar mental model than recursive descent or LR, and ambiguity management that pushes complexity into later phases.

 Source: https://jeffreykegler.github.io/Marpa-web-site/